 The Two Variants Of Gum Contouring

-Since uneven gums result in two types of issues (too short teeth and too exposed/too long teeth), contouring thrives to serve two purposes, namely – Crown Lengthening & undo a Gum recession.
+Since uneven gums result in two types of issues (too short teeth and too exposed/too long teeth), contouring thrives to serve two purposes, namely – Crown Lengthening & undoing a Gum recession.
 To serve these purposes, the two processes that are resorted to are:

 Grafting could be encompassed within a broader scope of treatment that is deep cleaning the pockets around your teeth!
 This aids in removing infection-causing bacteria from the nooks and corners of your teeth.